tanduy2407/Stream-Processing/README.md

 * **kafka-ui:** This container provides a versatile, fast, and lightweight web user interface for managing Kafka clusters.
 It runs using the `provectuslabs/kafka-ui` image version `latest` from Dockerhub
 * **mongodb:** This container sets up a MongoDB database to store data from Kafka topics.
 It operates using the `mongo` image version `7` from Dockerhub.

+Kafka Architecture:

+Kafka Cluster Architecture:

 # Apache Spark (Structured Streaming)

-[Apache Spark**™**](https://spark.apache.org/) is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
+[Apache Spark](https://spark.apache.org/) is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.

 [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.

 To create multinodes in Spark Standalone mode with 1 Master node and 6 Worker nodes in a Spark cluster, run this command:

 `docker-compose -f docker-compose-spark.yaml up -d.`

 This docker compose will create 7 new containers: